awsdocs/amazon-pinpoint-developer-guide/doc-source/send-messages-push.md

 Use this example to send push notifications by using the AWS SDK for JavaScript in Node\.js\.
 This example assumes that you've already installed and configured the SDK for JavaScript in Node\.js\.

-This example also assumes that you're using a shared credentials file to specify the Access Key and Secret Access Key for an existing IAM user\.
+This example also assumes that you're using a shared credentials file to specify the Access Key and Secret Access Key for an existing  user\.
 For more information, see [Setting credentials](https://docs.aws.amazon.com/sdk-for-javascript/latest/developer-guide/setting-credentials.html) in the *AWS SDK for JavaScript in Node\.js Developer Guide*\.

 ```
 'use strict';